j0sh/ocaml-gensqlite/README.md

 processor to generate prepared statements and query functions.
-This is based off the excellent [SQLite3-OCaml](https://github.com/mmottl/sqlite3-ocaml/) As such, there is minimal wrapping of SQLite3 types and functions, aside from a few convenience functions in the auxiliary `Sqlite_tools` module.
+This is based off the excellent [SQLite3-OCaml](https://github.com/mmottl/sqlite3-ocaml/) As such, there is minimal wrapping of SQLite3 types and functions, aside from a few convenience functions in the auxiliary `Gensqlite_tools` module.

 ### Installation
 ----------------